clearlinux/clear-linux-documentation/source/clear-linux/tutorials/telemetry-backend/Telemetry-backend.rst

       Password:

-   You may also see an informational message about setting the :guilabel:`https_proxy` environment variable if this variable isn't set.
+   You may also see an informational message about setting the :envvar:`https_proxy` environment variable if this variable isn't set.

-Once the :command:`swupd` command is complete, the script begins processing the requirements to install and implement the telemetrics server and enable it.
-The script output will look similar to this:
+Once the :command:`swupd` command is complete, the script begins processing the requirements to install and implement the telemetrics server.
+Finally, the script enables the server and provides output similar to:

 .. code-block:: console